About VisionEval

 In Phase 1 of the VisionEval project, the founding FHWA-Oregon DOT partners successfully completed a proof-of-concept software framework capable of implementing the existing strategic planning models into the open-source VisionEval project.
 In Phase 2, FHWA, AASHTO, and ODOT are partnering to first transfer the Regional Strategic Planning Model (RSPM) and the scenario viewer into the VisionEval framework.
 The Rapid Policy Assessment Tool (RPAT), and the statewide GreenSTEP models will follow.
 The resulting models provide the base for the Phase 3 pooled fund project to develop additional packages that can be easily transferred among these implemented models.
 VisionEval and all model enhancements are freely available, flexible, and easy for users and contributors to understand, assemble, and extend in a plug-and-play fashion.

-VisionEval is currently operated by the Collaborative Development of New Strategic Planning Models Pooled Fund, hosted by FHWA.
+VisionEval is currently operated by the Extending and Sharing Benefits of Strategic Planning Models Pooled Fund, hosted by FHWA.
 The pooled fund supports VisionEval outreach, development, technical maintenance, and tool upgrades.
 Partners both define the policy needs and uses of these tools, and set the direction for future tool development.
 VisionEval also provides forums for agencies to share best practices in applying strategic planning tools.
 In addition, agencies can share their experiences customizing the applications for local conditions in support of long range policy conversations.

 The VisionEval framework is built on the following “GreenSTEP family” of models: